Northrop Grumman Savings Plan

 The Northrop Grumman Savings Plan (NGSP), a 401(k) plan, allows eligible employees to contribute and invest for their financial future, so they can achieve their retirement savings goals.

-Employees may contribute from 1% to 75% of their eligible compensation in 1% increments to the Northrop Grumman Savings Plan (NGSP) unless they are considered highly compensated under IRS rules.
+Employees may contribute from 1% to 75% of their eligible compensation in 1% increments to the Northrop Grumman Savings Plan (NGSP) unless they're considered highly compensated under IRS rules.
 Contributions from highly compensated employees are limited to 35%.
 Contributions may be made on a tax-advantaged basis up to IRS limits.
 Read more about saving plan limits below.

-In addition to the contributions they make to their Northrop Grumman Savings Plan (NGSP), employees are eligible to receive a matching contribution from Northrop Grumman.
+In addition to the contributions they make to their NGSP, employees are eligible to receive a matching contribution from Northrop Grumman.
 Matching contributions occur each pay period the employee contributes to the plan.

 You can contribute from 1% to 75% of your eligible compensation in increments of 1%.
 Highly compensated employees can contribute a maximum of 35%.
 You can make the following contributions:

-• Pre-tax (before taxes are withheld from your paycheck and taxed along with related earnings at the time of distribution)
+- Pre-tax: Before taxes are withheld from your paycheck and taxed along with related earnings at the time of distribution.

-• Roth 401(k) (after taxes are withheld from your paycheck, but related earnings are tax-free on qualified distributions)
+- Roth 401(k): After taxes are withheld from your paycheck, but related earnings are tax-free on qualified distributions.

-• After-tax (after taxes are withheld from your paycheck.
-Only related earnings on these contributions are taxable at the time of distribution)
+- After-tax: After taxes are withheld from your paycheck.
+Only related earnings on these contributions are taxable at the time of distribution.

-• Any combination of the three
+- Any combination of the three.

 New and rehired eligible employees are automatically enrolled in the Northrop Grumman Savings Plan (NGSP).
 Approximately 45 days after your hire or rehire date, 4% of your eligible pay will automatically be deducted on a pre-tax basis and your contribution rate will be increased automatically by 1% each year, unless you elect to change those options.